 Adams Falls contains two primary drops.
-The first one is a 25-foot drop that goes through a narrow chute carved in the rock.
+The first one is a 15-20 foot drop that goes through a narrow chute carved in the rock.
 This chute pushes the water through at an incredible speed, and has carved out a beautiful pool in the rocks.

 From this pool, Adams Falls drops another 10 feet or so into a larger pool in two different chutes.
 Unfortunately, though, because of the angle of the rocks, this lower falls can be difficult to see.
 Truthfully, the only way to see it well is to get your feet wet and walk across the creek downstream of the falls.
 This will allow you to view the lower half of Adams Falls from the far bank of Kitchen Creek.
 While that might sound like a lot of work, it is well worth it for the falls’ beauty, in my opinion.

 However, if you don’t want to get your feet wet, you can still see the lower drop from above.
 To do this, careful make your way to the edge of the large rock outcropping where you’re most likely standing to view Adams Falls.
 Looking down from there, you can see the lower half of the waterfall cascading down the rock face below you.

 If you were paying attention as you were walking to Adams Falls, you may have noticed another waterfall just upstream of Adams Falls.
 This waterfall is called Kitchen Creek Falls, and, at nine-feet high, the smallest named waterfall in Ricketts Glen State Park.